Rusyn Americans

 Rusyn Americans (Русиньскы Америчаны), also known as Carpatho-Rusyn Americans, are Americans with ancestors that were Rusyns, from Carpathian Ruthenia or neighboring areas of Central Europe.
-However, some Rusyn Americans identify as Ukrainian Americans, Russian Americans, or even Slovak Americans.
+However, some Rusyn Americans identify as Ukrainian Americans, Slovak Americans or even Russian Americans.

 They are sometimes also referred to as Carpatho-Ruthenian Americans or Carpatho-Russian Americans; however, terms based on Ruthenian or Russian designations are often viewed as imprecise, since they have several wider meanings, related to their diverse historical, religious and ethnic uses and scopes, that were encompassing various East Slavic groups.

 Since the Revolutions of 1989, there has been a revival in Rusyn nationalism and self-identification in both Carpathian Ruthenia and among the Rusyn diaspora in other parts of Europe and North America.